Glacier Park Collection

 A view of mountains at sunset across Swiftcurrent Lake

-• Hard but Worth it: Iceberg Lake (4.8 mi), Grinnell Glacier Viewpoint (5.3 mi), Cracker Lake (6.4 mi)
+• For hikers looking for more of a challenge, consider Iceberg Lake (4.8 miles), the Grinnell Glacier Viewpoint (5.3 miles) or Cracker Lake (6.4 miles).

 Looking up towards a sunny sky through aspen trees